 As the Farmers’ Market starts filling up with spring vegetables, plants, flowers and herbs, keep this delicious quiche in mind.
 The recipe is easily adapted to your family’s favorite vegetables but I think asparagus would be wonderful along with thin sliced potatoes, or a little sugar glazed ham or smokey bacon.
 I really don’t think you can mess this up … just use whatever is fresh and available and I am sure everyone will love your Farmers’ Market Quiche!

-Are you thinking Mother’s Day?
 Make the crust a day ahead and bake the morning of your event.
 The remaining ingredients come together in a snap making this a wonderful brunch centerpiece.
 We love how well this quiche re-warmed the next day.
 30-seconds in the microwave and breakfast is ready.
 My husband even ate it cold and couldn’t seem to get enough.
 I had to hurry if I was going to get a second piece.
-When I told Traveling Husband he was free to eat the quiche, he ate the quiche freely!
+When I told Traveling Husband he was free to eat the quiche, he ate the quiche quickly and freely!

 A sprinkle of cayenne adds a nice tang to the filling but leave it out if you wish.
 No rules here – just make sure you have a good quality cheese, half-n-half and some eggs.
 The other ingredients are up to you!